An analysis of linear regression and neural networks approximation for the pricing of swing options: Swing contract

 \end{itemize}

 At each exercise date $t_k$, the achievable cumulative consumption lies within the following interval,

 where

-Note that in this paper we only consider \textbf{firm constraints} which means that the holder of the contract cannot violate the constraints.
-However there exists in the literature alternative settings where the holder can violate the global constraints (not the local ones) but has to pay, at the maturity, a penalty which is proportional to the default (see \cite{Bardou2009OptimalQF, BarreraEsteve2006NumericalMF}).
+Note that, in this paper, we only consider \textbf{firm constraints} which means that the holder of the contract cannot violate the constraints.
+However there exists in the literature alternative settings where the holder can violate the global constraints (not the local ones) but has to pay, at the maturity, a penalty which is proportional to the default; the excess in case of overconsumption and the deficit in case of underconsumption (see \cite{Bardou2009OptimalQF, BarreraEsteve2006NumericalMF}).

-The pricing of swing contract is closely related to the resolution of a backward equation given by the Backward Dynamic Programming Principle.
+The pricing of swing contract is closely related to the resolution of a Stochastic Optimal Control problem (\emph{SOC}), where we aim at finding the optimal decision process $(q_k)_{0 \le k \le n-1}$ maximizing the expected value of the discounted cash flows.
+The latter \emph{SOC} problem is often handled by the \emph{BDPP}.